Showing posts with label Fort Lauderdale High School. Show all posts

 For his valor in attempting to thwart a Japanese assault, Nininger was posthumously awarded the Medal of Honor, the first of World War II.
 Nininger was laid to rest in a church cemetery at Abucai, Province of Bataan, the Philippines.

 Nininger had been an honor student and star football player at Fort Lauderdale High.
-His father, Alexander R. Nininger, Sr., a manager at a Lake Worth theater, said Sandy decided when he was 11 years old that he wanted to attend West Point.
+His father, Alexander R. Nininger, Sr., once manager at the Sunset Theater and later a theater in Lake Worth, said Sandy decided when he was 11 years old that he wanted to attend West Point.

 "He never quit anything he started," said Nininger, Sr. while awaiting the medal to be posthumously awarded in 1942.
 It was an honor recommended by Gen. Douglas MacArthur.